betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses can remain virulent in the air for several hours or on different *surface* types for days.
+While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses can remain active in the air for several hours or on different *surface* types for days.
 A pre-publication study specifically of the COVID-19 strain<sup>[4]</sup>
 in particular concludes it remains virulent on metal or plastic for about 12 hours.